Woprok/CatchTheMonster/README.md

 Now go fetch me some monsters by going one cell within them.

 ### Map Documentation
-Initialize map of labyrinth from the file
+Initialize map of labyrinth from the file specified in configuration
 File structure is:
 >Width == x
 >Height == y